spinnylights/vulkan-notes/vulkan_notes.md

 This does a non-indexed draw, so an index buffer isn't involved.
-As you might expect, it has `uint32_t firstVertex` and `uint32_t vertexCount` parameters for the index of the first vertex to start with in the vertex buffer and the number of vertices to use in the draw call from there.
+As you might expect, it has `uint32_t firstVertex` and `uint32_t vertexCount` parameters for the index of the first vertex to start with in the vertex buffers and the number of vertices to use in the draw call from there.
 However, it also has `uint32_t firstInstance` and `uint32_t instanceCount` parameters, which might seem a little more cryptic to you right now.
 This can be used to submit the specified set of vertices more than once, also